hemantapkh/hemantapkh.github.io/_posts/2024-09-01-stored-xss-on-seedr-cc.md

 ---
-title: How I Discovered a stored Self-XSS Vulnerability in Seedr.cc and Its Impact
+title: Discovering a Stored XSS Vulnerability in Seedr.cc
-description: This blog shares my journey of uncovering a Self-XSS vulnerability in Seedr.cc and how the vulnerability, typically considered less severe, can still have significant impacts.
+description: This blog details my journey of uncovering a stored XSS vulnerability in Seedr.cc
 author: hemantapkh
 date: 2024-09-01 02:41:18 +0000
 categories: [Cybersecurity]